linked-art/linked.art/docs/community/index.md

 Linked.Art is a community project in which all interested parties are welcome to participate, according to the [code of conduct](conduct/).

+## Event: Webinar and Q&A

+Please join us for a discussion about Linked Art 1.0 on March 5th, 2025 at 8am (Los Angeles), 11am (New York), 4pm (London), 5pm (Amsterdam).
+There is no need to register.
+Please join the [zoom](https://yale.zoom.us/j/94797105587).

 ## Get Involved

 There are many ways to get involved: